memfault/interrupt/_drafts/test-automation-renode.md

     - tests/test-basic.robot
 ```

-If we run our script, let's see what we get!
+If we run our `run_tests.sh` script and see what we get!

 ```
 # Ensure our Python2.7 environment is activated